 Dear VOWS Residents,

-From the entire FirstService Residential Team, we hope everyone has a safe and enjoyable Halloween night.
+From the entire FirstService Residential Team, we hope everyone has a safe and enjoyable Halloween night this year.

 Justin La Hue